-I have a Vitamix in my home and my office, and basically use it throughout the entire day, every day.
-I make fresh greens smoothies, healthy coffee and tea beverages, healthy frozen desserts, homemade almond milks, any food I can think of that might help me lessen inflammation when it replaces a less-healthy food.
+I have a Vitamix in my home and my office and basically use it throughout the entire day, every day.
+I make fresh greens smoothies, healthy coffee and tea beverages, healthy frozen desserts, homemade almond milk, any food I can think of that might help me lessen inflammation when it replaces a less-healthy food.

 There are other things you may want to think about when purchasing your blender.

 A well-made smoothie is loaded with antioxidants.